sbg/sevenbridges-python/docs/quickstart.rst

 3. Initialize the library using a configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The configuration file, ``$HOME/.sevenbridges/credentials``, has a simple ``.ini`` file format, with the environment (the Seven Bridges Platform, or the CGC) indicated in square brackets, as shown:
+The configuration file, ``$HOME/.sevenbridges/credentials``, has a simple ``.ini`` file format, with the environment (the Seven Bridges Platform, or the CGC, or Cavatica) indicated in square brackets, as shown:

 ::